M1ckeysofine/portfolio/about.md

 -  🤝 **Passionate about helping others succeed**, whether it’s mentoring engineers, teaching Python to beginners, or creating a welcoming online community.
 -  🔧 **Electronics tinkerer and DIY builder** — I enjoy working with microcontrollers, circuits, and automation projects.[Check Out Hackerboxes](https://hackerboxes.com/)
 -  📡 **Licensed amateur radio operator** – exploring long-distance communication and radio theory.
--  🥾 Outdoor enthusiast who loves **hiking, camping, and connecting with nature**.
--  🚙 **OHV (off-highway vehicle) adventurer** — trail riding and exploring remote areas is a favorite weekend escape.
+-  🚙 **Overland Jeep adventurer** — trail riding and exploring remote areas, dispersed camping, fishing remote sites, and connecting with nature is a favorite weekend escape.
 -  👨‍👩‍👧‍👦 **Devoted family guy** — my wife, kids, and fur-babies are at the center of everything I do.
 -  🏴‍☠️ Longtime **DEFCON** attendee — My second home is with my hacker-fam
 -  🧠 **Proudly autistic (Asperger’s)** — neurodivergence shapes how I learn, lead, and connect with others.

 ---
 🚀 **Let’s connect!** Whether you're into **cybersecurity, RPGs, hardware hacking, or coffee-fueled creativity**, I'm always open to new collaborations! 🔗